vztot/husenko-eco-bike-test-task/TASK.md

 ### Option 2, 3 & 4

-Through questions, you ask the user to fill in all the necessary fields that compose either a new folding bike (Option 2), a speedelec (Option 3) or an e- bike (Option 4).
+Through questions, you ask the user to fill in all the necessary fields that compose either a new folding bike (Option 2), a speedelec (Option 3), or an e-bike (Option 4).
 Use System.in

 ### Option 5

 Implement the search function, which allows you to find the products of a certain type (ebikes, folding bikes and speedelecs) of a given brand and with the given parameters.
 The list of parameters can be any from empty (then the search works only by the name of the brand) to the full (when all parameters specific to this type of bike are set).